-This year’s event runs from May 24 through May 26.
-For more information on the schedule of events, please visit the festival’s official website for more information on this year’s event.
+This year’s event runs from May 23 through May 25.
+For more information, please visit the festival’s official website for more information on this year’s event.

 More About Gullah Life & Culture